ux-at-icfnext/OEB/src/newapp.md

 ## Privacy Note

-our application contains personal information.
+Your application contains personal information.
 Please make sure you use the "Log Off" button found on the top right of the website when you are done.

 If you are using a public computer, in addition to logging off, be sure to close your browser to help protect your personal information: